Abdullahabdazeez/Abdullahabdazeez/README.md

 ## Planning & research experience

-My practical experience includes land-use analysis, environmental assessment, neighbourhood planning and GIS-supported site studies.
-I have also trained university IT students in practical GIS applications and participated in community sensitisation around a proposed transport project.
+My practical experience includes land-use change, flood and coastal risk, transport and healthcare accessibility, drought and vegetation stress, land suitability, displacement and urban green infrastructure.
+Across these areas, my goal is consistent which is to turn geospatial data into clear evidence that can support more sustainable, resilient and equitable planning.

 ## Current focus